ParisaMollahoseini/Action_recognition_with_kinect_v2/README.md

 ----

 Follow these steps to read folders and run the codes:<br>

-➙ First open the data folder and follow the instructions explained on its readme file <br>
+➙ First open the data folder and follow the instructions explained on its readme file. <br>
-➙ Open create_model folder and follow the instructions to train and test model on data processed before<br>
+➙ Open create_model folder and follow the instructions to train and test model on data processed before.<br>
+➙ Download and install the pykinect2 library in pykinect2 folder. <br>
 ➙ Finally you can open test_on_kinect folder to test your saved model on real data. 😊<br>